 5. Skate on the Olympic Oval

 This is one of my personal favorites as a skater.
 Throughout the winter the Olympic Oval is open for public skating or speed skating where you can skate around just like the Olympians did.
 On occasion throughout the winter the 1932 Jack Shea Arena at the Olympic Center also holds public skating sessions with skate rentals available.
+During winter 2020-2021, please skate within your group and take care to stay at least six feet apart from other skaters you are not traveling with.

 If you’re planning your next trip to the Adirondacks in the winter, be sure to bring some warm clothes so you can get out on the ice and enjoy all that Lake Placid has to offer.
 Book a room, enjoy the outdoors, and refuel after a day of adventuring at one of the many restaurants in town.